-Many homeowners up and down the country are starting off the New Year with a saturated lawn thanks to the seemingly continuous rain we’ve been experiencing.
-If your lawn tends to become saturated every time it rains it’s worth looking to remedy the problem and avoid possible damage to the grass.
+Many homeowners up and down the country are starting off the New Year with a saturated lawn, thanks to the seemingly continuous rain we’ve been experiencing.
+If your lawn tends to become saturated every time it rains it’s worth looking to remedy the problem and avoid possible damage.
 Read on for expert advice on waterlogged lawns from Essex turf grower Paynes Turf.

 Aerating a lawn is best carried out during the autumn months, so until then give your lawn a feed this spring with a suitable fertiliser.
 A fertiliser will help to develop a stronger root system and help the grass to recover when damage occurs.

 When autumn arrives aerate the lawn and then apply an autumn fertiliser.
 This will continue to strengthen up the root system.